mishrose123/EBI-capri-docking/events/index.md

 <hr>
 # Coach Service
 There will be a free bus service organised to/from the venue in Hinxton to multiple stops in Cambridge.
-The pick off/drop points in Cambridge are - Grafton Centre, Cambridge railway staion and Mowbray road.
+The pick up and drop points in Cambridge are - Grafton Centre, Cambridge railway station and Mowbray road.
 Specific details will be sent closer to the date.

 <hr>
 # CAPRI Workshop